little-old-six/Perturbation-enhanced-SC-decoding-for-polar-codes/README.md

 Z. Yang, L. Chen, K. Qin, X. Wang, and H. Zhang “Improved Successive Cancellation Decoding of Polar Codes Through Perturbing A Posteriori LLRs and Its Theoretical Insights,” submitted to IEEE Transactions on Communications, 2025.

-Earlier versions of the above paper were presented in part at the 2025 IEEE International Symposium on Information Theory (ISIT) [1] and the 2025 IEEE Information Theory Workshop (ITW) [2].
+Earlier versions of the above paper were presented in part at the 2025 IEEE ISIT [1] and the 2025 IEEE ITW [2].
 If you find these algorithms useful, please cite the following paper.
 Thanks.

 [1] Z. Yang, L. Chen, K. Qin, X. Wang, and H. Zhang, “Perturbation-based decoding schemes for long polar codes,” in Proc.
 2025 IEEE Int.
 Symp.
 Inf.
 Theory (ISIT), Ann Arbor, MI, USA, Jun.
 2025.